polina-c/genui-panel/README.md

 ## UI

-All commands are for the directory `ui`.
+All commands here are for the directory `ui`.

 ```
 flutter build web